rodolfovictor/rockverse/backlog.md

     - Histogram legend with segmentation name instead of phase number
     - Enforce 3D images
     - Generalize allowed colormaps
+    - Allow ref_voxel as center of referenced block (chunk)
+    - Choose which phases to be shown in histogram
+    - Check and raise ValueError if complex dtype

 - Histogram
     - Add histogram documentation to sphinx